 The final donor pool consists of 19 countries, excluding those with missing observations and/or affected by major events such as war or sanctions (including Djibouti, Equatorial Guinea, Gabon, Iraq, Libya, Syria, Venezuela, West Bank & Gaza, and Yemen).
-This donor sample focuses on the MENA region, OPEC, and the Organization of Islamic Cooperation; and includes Algeria, Azerbaijan, Bahrain, Congo, Rep., Egypt, Arab Rep., Indonesia, Israel, Jordan, Kuwait, Lebanon, Malaysia, Malta, Morocco, Nigeria, Oman, Qatar, Saudi Arabia, Tunisia, and the United Arab Emirates.
-The counterfactual Iran, in terms of the size of the middle class, is generated from the following five countries, listed by their respective weights in synthetic Iran: Qatar (30.7%), Tunisia (24.4%), Nigeria (20%), Azerbaijan (19%), and Malaysia (5.8%).4
+This donor sample focuses on the MENA region, OPEC, and the OIC; including Algeria, Azerbaijan, Bahrain, Congo, Rep., Egypt, Arab Rep., Indonesia, Israel, Jordan, Kuwait, Lebanon, Malaysia, Malta, Morocco, Nigeria, Oman, Qatar, Saudi Arabia, Tunisia, and the United Arab Emirates.
+The counterfactual Iran, in terms of the size of the middle class, is generated from the following five countries, listed by their respective weights in synthetic Iran: Qatar (30.7%), Tunisia (24.4%), Nigeria (20%), Azerbaijan (19%), and Malaysia (5.8%).6